Rathalin/DrawShare/README.md

     - WAN Port: \<port>
     - LAN Host Port: \<port>

+  **Hints:**
+  The program uses port 5000 (on default as long as you only start one program in share mode).
   If the router interface requires a range (eg. WAN Host IP Range) just type in the value twice:
   WAN Host IP Range: 0.0.0.0 ~ 0.0.0.0